Prepare for evacuation

 - Do not rely solely on these alerts as damaged infrastructure could stop messages from getting to you.
 Instead, if you or your family sees a dangerous fire situation or feels unsafe, evacuate to be safe.

 - Review pre-evacuation preparation from Cal Fire

 In the tragic event of fire damage, having records of your belongings will help with the insurance and recovery process.
-An easy way to do this is to take photos of every room, closet, and storage area and store these photos on the cloud.
+An easy way to do this is to take photos of every room, closet, and storage area, and store these photos on the cloud.
 United Policyholders has a free app, UPHelp Home Inventory, which walks you through the process of inventorying your home with photographs and includes replacement costs of items.
 Learn more about the app and what to include in your inventory.

 More to come soon.

 Office of Emergency Services (OES)